kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - Spot instances can be launched with a guarentee of upto 6 hours runtime (Block duration).
 - ELB supports IPv6.
 Each Elastic Load Balancer has an associated IPv4, IPv6, and dualstack (both IPv4 and IPv6) DNS name, However, IPv6 is not supported in VPC at this time.
 - ELB supports AMIs from AWS Marketplace but not from Amazon DevPay site.
+- You can perform load balancing for the following TCP ports: 25, 80, 443, and 1024-65535.
 - You can't merge placement groups.
 Instead, you must terminate the instances in one placement group, and then relaunch those instances into the other placement group.
 - When launching an instance you can specify the ENI to attach to the instance for both the primary (eth0) and additional elastic network interfaces.
+- When you change the launch configuration for your Auto Scaling group, any new instances are launched using the new configuration parameters, but existing instances are not affected.
+- There is a significant increase in latency when you first access each block of data on a new EBS volume that was restored from a snapshot SSD/PSSD/Magnetic.
+You can avoid this by accessing each block in advance (initialization/pre-warming).

 ## Simple Storage Service (S3)

+- Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.

 - Individual Amazon S3 objects can range in size from a minimum of 0 bytes to a maximum of 5 terabytes.
 - For objects greater than 100 MB, it is recommended, and for objects greater than 5 GB, it is cumpulsory to use multipart upload.